 Cons:

-Pricing: Cube offers custom pricing and plans starting at $2,000/month.
+Pricing: Cube offers custom pricing and plans starting at $30,000 annually.

-Best for: Mid-size and enterprise FP&A teams looking to save time and grow.
-Cube also works for hyper-growth SMBs who want a solution that will scale with their organization's complexity.
+Best for: Mid-size and enterprise FP&A teams looking to save time and scale quickly.

 What it is: Planning software for forecasting and what-if scenarios

-Who it’s for: Finance teams who need scenario planning and collaboration tools
+Who it’s for: Finance teams who need reporting and collaborating tools

 Anaplan is a cloud-based strategic planning software that helps businesses plan and model their operations.
 The platform provides various tools and features to support these functions, enabling users to create, manage, and share their plans and forecasts.